| L1 TYRE CARE AND MAINTENANCE The four road wheels are the bolted type 4J x 15m

 their presenee is injurious to rubber.
 Should oil be discovered,

-Replacement, using the spare wheel is the usual and
+remove with petrol moistened cloth.
+L2 PUNCTURES Replacement, using the spare wheel is the usual and

 most convenient method for overcoming punctures.
 There are, however, instances when a spare wheel is not